That was a hellscape of a year, huh?

 Honorable mention: The moon for bringing about totality in Nashville.

 This is a post script following Lady Birdgate at The Academy Awards.
 That film should've swept, or at least earned Laurie Metcalf one of the 700 awards she deserves.
 We might've seen this coming after Haddish was overlooked for even a nom, but we as a species continue to hope against hope, don't we?
-I will also bar-fight anyone who doesn't acknowledge Reese Witherspoon carried every minute of Big Little Lies with her microexpressions, and am now ready to go on record and say that an Alanis drag performance eclipsed the 2017 solar eclipse.
+I will also bar-fight anyone who doesn't acknowledge Reese Witherspoon carried every minute of Big Little Lies with her microexpressions, and am now ready to go on record and say that an Alanis drag performance eclipsed the totality eclipse.
 (I saw both on a road trip.)